 They typically target routers, cameras, and other Internet of Things (IoT) devices with weak security systems.
 Think about unsecured devices on your network (like your smart washing machine or refrigerator).
 These make perfect entry points for bots, especially if you never change the factory-set passwords.

-How To Protect Yourself Against All Types of Hackers
+How To Protect Yourself Against Hackers

 What do all hackers have in common?
 They exploit vulnerabilities in both your digital security setup and your personal defense.